Merit E. Janow

 International trade and competition law and policy; economic and trade policy in Asia Pacific economies; WTO law and dispute settlement; U.S.-Japan trade and economic issues, China trade and investment

-Merit E. Janow is an internationally recognized expert in international trade and investment, with extensive experience in academia, government, international organizations and business.
-In addition, she has had a life-long involvement with Asia and is an expert in that region.
-For the past 18 years, Merit E. Janow has been a Professor of Practice at Columbia University’s School of International and Public Affairs (SIPA) and affiliated faculty at Columbia Law School.
-She teaches graduate courses in international trade/WTO law, comparative antitrust law, China in the global economy, international trade and investment policy, among others.
-She has held a number of leadership positions at the University.
-Currently, in addition to being Dean of SIPA, she is also Co-Director of the APEC Study Center and Chair of the Faculty Oversight Committee of Columbia’s Global Center East Asia.
+Merit E. Janow is an internationally recognized expert in international trade and investment, with extensive experience in academia, government, international organizations, and business.
+In addition, she has had a lifelong involvement with Asia and is an expert in that region.
+For the past 32 years, Merit E. Janow has been a Professor of Practice at Columbia University’s School of International and Public Affairs (SIPA) and affiliated faculty at Columbia Law School.
+She teaches graduate courses in international trade regulation at SIPA and Columbia Law School focusing on cutting edge issues such as digital trade and policy, national security and industrial policy, shifts in economic globalization, and the Asia Pacific economies.
+She has held a number of leadership positions at the University including serving for nearly nine years as Dean of SIPA.
+She is also Co-Director of the APEC Study Center and a member of the Faculty Oversight Committee of Columbia’s Global Center East Asia.
 Previously, she was Director of the Masters Program in International Affairs and Chair of Columbia University’s Advisory Committee on Socially Responsible Investing.
-Her research interests focus on international trade and investment, Asia, competition law and economic globalization.
-She has written several books, numerous articles and frequently speaks before business, policy, and academic audiences around the world.
+Her research interests focus on international trade and investment, Asia, competition law, and economic globalization and digital economy.
+She has written several books and numerous articles and frequently speaks before business, policy, and academic audiences around the world.

+From 2003 to 2007 she was the North American member of WTO's Appellate Body.
 From 1997 to 2000, Professor Janow served as the Executive Director of the first international antitrust advisory committee of the U.S. Department of Justice that reported to the Attorney General and the Assistant Attorney General for Antitrust.
-Her report recommended the creation of a global network of enforcers and experts which is now the ICN.
+Her report recommended the creation of a global network of enforcers and experts, which is now the ICN.
 Prior to joining Columbia’s faculty, Professor Janow was Deputy Assistant U.S. Trade Representative for Japan and China (1989-93).
-She was responsible for developing, coordinating and implementing U.S. trade policies with Japan and China.
+She was responsible for developing, coordinating, and implementing U.S. trade policies with Japan and China.
 She negotiated more than a dozen trade agreements with Japan and China during a period of intense economic and political tension between the United States and both Japan and China.

-Professor Janow is on the Board of Directors of several corporations and not for profit organizations.
-In 2009, she became a charter member of the International Advisory Council of China’s sovereign wealth fund, China Investment Corporation or CIC.
+Professor Janow is on the Board of Directors of several corporations and not-for-profit organizations.

 PUBLICATIONS